 This is the main central market of Athens and a place that attracts both locals and tourists.
 Varvakeios is a meat fish and fresh produce market, open from Monday to Saturday from early morning till late in the evening.
-This is not the place for those unacustomed to strong smells or the sight of suspended meat carcasses and wearing closed shoes comes heavily recommended.
-People come here for their weekly shopping from all parts of Athens, the produce is fresh, the options countless (but most will have their favourite and most trusted stalls) and the atmosphere is hectic but lively.
-The rhythm of the everyday people of Athens can be observed here by anyone who wanders inside the bustling, frowsty alleys.
+This is not the place for those unaccustomed to strong smells or the sight of suspended meat carcasses.
+Wearing closed shoes comes heavily recommended.
+People come here for their weekly shopping from all parts of Athens.
+The produce is fresh, the options countless (but most will have their favourite and most trusted stalls) and the atmosphere is hectic but lively.
+The rhythm of the everyday people of Athens can be observed here by anyone who wanders inside the bustling alleys.
 A small taverna called Epirus, operates inside the market that is famous for serving some of the best tripe soup in Athens.
 Do explore!

 Even though it is not a typical flea market, the edge of this beautiful part of Athens has plenty of small boutiques which may be the best place to do your souvenir purchasing.
 Small, stylish stores, in which you can search for your perfect gift, are hidden in the tiny alleys.
 Art items and handmade painted postcards can be found along with clothes (a lot of which have the ancient Greek cut), shoes, bags, and jewels.